tharun323/Expenses-Tracker/README.md

  move to  `.../tracker/tests.py` and under `def EndToEndTest():` edit the username ,password ,email as mentioned in the script

- To Test the app , move to root directory of the project and runserver using 'python manage.py runserver' then
+ To Test the app , move to root directory of the project and runserver using `python manage.py runserver` then

- open another command prompt , move to root directory and run 'python manage.py test tracker' to test the app.
+ open another command prompt , move to root directory and run `python manage.py test tracker` to test the app.